srl-labs/learn-srlinux/docs/blog/posts/2024/srl-vlans.md

     }
 ```

-Basic configuration of the `ethernet-1/1` interface that has no `vlan-tagging` enabled and has a single `bridged` subinterface with index `0` that is enabled.

 This configuration effectively means that all ethernet frames received on the `ethernet-1/1.0` subinterface will be forwarded to network instance this subinterface is attached to **without modifications**.

 With this configuration, SR Linux is agnostic to any VLAN information present/absent in the incoming frames and will not perform any VLAN-related actions on them in any direction.
+See [lab scenario 1](#scenario-1-disabled-vlan-tagging) for a practical example.

 ### Single-tagged VLAN

+Sticking the next gear and we have a configuration that enables VLAN tagging on the `ethernet-1/1` interface and configures a single-tagged VLAN with ID `10` on the `ethernet-1/1.0` subinterface.

 ```srl
 --{ + running }--[  ]--